-Underpinning our English lessons are daily phonics lessons that help children build a repertoire of skills that they can draw on confidently when reading and writing.
-In order to plan the most effective phonics lessons, we use a combination of ‘Letters and Sounds’ (guidelines provided by the Department for Education) alongside the ‘Jolly Phonics’ programme.
+Underpinning our English lessons are daily phonics sessions that help children build a repertoire of skills from which they can confidently draw when reading and writing.
+In order to plan the most effective phonics lessons, we use a combination of the ‘Phonics Play’ programme and Letters and Sounds scheme http://www.letters-and-sounds.com with Read Write Inc letter formation.
 From Reception to Year 2, the children are taught in 20-minute sessions each day, and are in small, streamed groups to meet individual learning needs.
 We plan multi-sensory lessons, combining visual, auditory and kinaesthetic activities to advance core learning and enable every child to accelerate and reach their full potential.
 We also aim to consistently give children the opportunity to reinforce and apply their phonic knowledge and skills across the curriculum during English, guided reading, handwriting and Expedition lessons.

 Around the school, we ensure there is a consistent focus on English within the environment, surrounding the children with encouraging displays and resources that will continually develop their skills and understanding.
 Our use of working walls in each classroom allow the children to review their weekly learning in core subjects and help build their own bank of useful tools, which will support them throughout their learning journey.
-Displaying children’s writing around the school is also a fantastic opportunity to praise, encourage and motivate them and has a substantial effect on their motivation and self-confidence, as well as allowing visitors and staff to see how well our children are developing.
+Displaying children’s writing in classrooms and around the school is also a fantastic opportunity to praise, encourage and motivate them and has a substantial effect on their motivation and self-confidence, as well as allowing visitors and staff to see how well our children are developing.

 Learning at home

-There are so many ways to support your child at home to help them develop key English skills:
+There are so many ways to support your child at home to help them develop key English skills.